Salagen Side Effects

 Applies to pilocarpine: oral tablet

-Along with its needed effects, pilocarpine (the active ingredient contained in Salagen) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, pilocarpine (the active ingredient contained in Salagen) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking pilocarpine:Symptoms of overdose
+If any of the following side effects occur while taking pilocarpine, check with your doctor or nurse as soon as possible:Symptoms of overdose

 - Chest pain